jt14den/jt14den.github.io/_posts/2016-08-09-using-awk-filter-rows.md

 rs3130560   t   g   0.2706  0.0242  0.2365  6   31205432
 ```

-This is pretty straightforward.
-We use the keyword `if` and then a conditional expression based on the column variable we want to test on.
-When the match is true on that column the line is included in the output.
-I'm piping the results to `head` to keep the output concise for this blog.
+Above, we use the keyword `if` and then a conditional expression, `($7 == 6)`, based on the column variable, `$7` we want to test on.
+The dollar sign here denotes we are working with a variable and in this case, AWK knows that `$7` means the 7th field in our dataset.
+Likewise, `$6` would mean the 6th field and so on. `==` is often used in programming languages to test for equality because a single `=` is often used for object assignment.
+What we are saying here is, as we go line-by-line in this file, if the value in column 7 is equal to 6 then the match is true and the line is included in the output.
+I'm piping, using the `|` operator, the results to `head` to keep the output concise for this blog.

 Now we want to test the other part of the conditional on the `Pos` column.
+This time we will use the `>=` operator to test if the values in the column 8 are greater than or equal to 11000000.

 ```bash
 awk '{ if($8 >= 11000000) { print }}' pos_cut.txt | head